Saturday, November 11, 2023

 Colorado and Southern steam locomotive roster

 This is the master roster list for the C&S I use for modeling purposes.
 It includes all the narrow gauge locomotives and Standard gauge locomotives that made it to the 1906 system classification.
 It does not include locomotives that made it to the C&S but were gone by 1906.
 If you have any information I have missed or would like to contribute some additional information, feel free to comment on this page.
+Be sure to check out the book "The Colorado Road" by F. Hol Jr. Wagner if you want even more information on this topic.

 Reading the C&S Classification system